FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 18. GROSS SALES SPLIT: (Only applicable to Food and Beverage Exhibitors) If Exhibitor is classified at a Food and Beverage Exhibitor, then Exhibitor shall pay to Producer, a $100 deposit, (“Minimum Guarantee”), which shall be applied against 20% of Gross Food and Beverage Sales, net of taxes (whichever is greater).

-Deposits must be paid at the time of submitting your application, for each Festival Date being reserved in order to hold your Exhibitor space.
-Gross Sales Settlements are completed at the end of the day, for each date of the Festival.
+Deposits must be paid at the time of submitting your application, for each Event Date being reserved in order to hold your Exhibitor space.
+Gross Sales Settlements are completed at the end of the day, for each date of the Event.

-* Gross Sales Split is not applicable to Non-Food and Beverage Exhibitors.
+* Gross Sales Split is ONLY applicable to Food and Beverage Exhibitors.

 19. COMPLETE CONTRACT: